 Want to a bit more detail?
 Check out our Tips for a better developer workflow post.

-✅ View properties of selected Layers in the Code panel
+✅ View properties of selected layers in the Inspect panel

 ✅ Copy text content from Text objects